PavanRangani/docs/docs/prd/admin-console/manage-asa-version.md

 # Manage ASA Versions

 ## Overview
-- Admin users can manage ASA versions (Add, Edit, Delete, Archive) from this page and can also see current and historical usage of each versions
+- Admin users can manage ASA versions (Add, Edit, Delete, Archive) from this page and can also see the current and historical usage of each version

 ## Entity Details
 - Effective From
-    - It is a mandatory.
-Its a date input field.
+    - It is mandatory.
+It's a date input field.
-    - If ASA type has existing version, it is always greater than the latest version's effective date.
+    - If the ASA type has an existing version, it is always greater than the latest version's effective date.
 - Type
-    - It is mandatory field.
+    - It is a mandatory field.
-    - Values are: `Consulting`, `Friends & Family`, `Standard`, `Donor Advised Fund` & `Donor Advised Fund - Managed`.
+    - Values are: `Consulting`, `Friends & Family`, `Standard`, `Minor`, `Donor Advised Fund` & `Donor Advised Fund - Managed`.
 - Version
     - It is mandatory field.
-    - It is a Alphanumeric field.
+    - It is an Alphanumeric field.
 For e.g. `V1.0`, `1`, `1.0.1` or `Legacy`.
 - Notes
     - It is a free form text input field.